bodzso/minesweeper/README.md

 # Minesweeper
-Minesweeper written in C using SDL 1.2
+Minesweeper written in C using SDL 1.2.

+In 2017 I've written this as a homework assignment at the university.

 - [x] Save, load function
 - [x] Customizable